End of wind power waste? Vestas unveils blade recycling technology

 Using the new technology the glass or carbon fibre is separated from the resin and then chemicals further separate the resin into base materials, that are “similar to virgin materials” that can then be used for construction of new blades.
 Vestas said.

-The project is a cooperation between Vestas; chemical producer Olin (OLN.N), which produces resin for turbine blades; the Danish Technological Institute, an independent research and technology institute; and Denmark's Aarhus University.
+The project is a cooperation between Vestas; chemical producer Olin, which produces resin for turbine blades; the Danish Technological Institute, an independent research and technology institute; and Denmark’s Aarhus University.

 The project aims to develop the technology for industrial scale production within three years and also sees potential for the technology to be used for airplane and car components.